-\ptitle{Narrative Generation and Verification.} One research direction focuses on automated data storytelling and report generation, where the goal is to design multimodal agentic architectures that make the generation process more intelligent and autonomous.
+\ptitle{Narrative Generation and Verification.} One research direction focuses on autonomous report generation and data storytelling via multimodal agentic architectures.
 Multimodal DeepResearcher~\cite{yang2025deepresearcher} adopts a four-stage pipeline: researching, exemplar textualization, planning, and multimodal synthesis, grounded in a Formal Description of Visualization (FDV) to produce interleaved text–chart reports.
-DAgent~\cite{xu2025dagent} targets relational database analytics, decomposing complex queries into sub-tasks and synthesizing reports directly from execution results.
-Data Director~\cite{shen2024datadirector} extends storytelling into dynamic media by orchestrating multiple agents for data video creation.
-Some systems emphasize verification and error reduction, aiming to improve the semantic consistency and factual accuracy of narrative generation.
-For example, DataNarrative~\cite{islam2024datanarrative} employs a generator-evaluator pair of agents to iteratively validate chart–text narratives, and ChartInsighter~\cite{wang2025chartinsighter} combines multi-agent tool use with self-consistency checks to refine time-series chart summaries and significantly reduce hallucinations.
+DAgent~\cite{xu2025dagent} decomposes relational database queries to synthesize reports from execution results, while Data Director~\cite{shen2024datadirector} extends storytelling to data video creation.
+To improve factual accuracy, systems emphasize verification.
+DataNarrative~\cite{islam2024datanarrative} employs a generator-evaluator pair to iteratively validate chart-text narratives, and ChartInsighter~\cite{wang2025chartinsighter} combines multi-agent tool use with self-consistency to reduce hallucination.

-\ptitle{Interactive Visual Analytics.} Beyond narrative generation, a second major direction explores how agents can reshape user interaction with visualization systems.
-LightVA~\cite{zhao2025lightva} employs a lightweight planner–executor–controller loop to assist users in decomposing, executing, and refining analytic tasks.
-ProactiveVA~\cite{zhao2025proactiveva} goes a step further by embedding an LLM-based UI agent that monitors user interactions and proactively offers context-aware analytic suggestions rather than waiting for explicit queries.
-Complementing this proactive support, conversational and multimodal visualization systems highlight the role of agents as mediators between user queries and visualization environments.
-NLI4VolVis~\cite{ai2025nli4volvis} enables volumetric data exploration and editing via conversational language grounded in 3D Gaussian splatting.
-VOICE~\cite{jia2024voice} coordinates a ``pack of bots'' to interpret queries, assign subtasks, and generate synchronized visual explanations for interactive scientific communication.
+\ptitle{Interactive Visual Analytics.} Another direction is to reshape user interaction with visualization systems.
+LightVA~\cite{zhao2025lightva} assists users with a lightweight ``planner-executor-controller'' loop for task decomposition, execution, and refinement.
+ProactiveVA~\cite{zhao2025proactiveva} employs a UI agent to monitor interactions and proactively offer context-aware analytic suggestions.
+Others act as mediators: NLI4VolVis~\cite{ai2025nli4volvis} enables conversational exploration of volumetric data, and VOICE~\cite{jia2024voice} coordinates ``pack of bots'' to interpret queries, assign subtasks, and generate synchronized visual explanations.